 Why are so many of us feeling financially sandwiched?
 On one hand, people are living longer, having children later, and continuing to support adult children (“boomerang kids”) who find it too expensive to live on their own.
 On the other hand, several years of rough economic/financial market conditions have dented the home and investment values of today’s elderly, to the point where they’re having trouble making ends meet in retirement.

-Pump up your planning to care for aging parents
+Pump up your planning to care for aging parents.

 Facing financial obligations from both sides (whether actual or potential), members of the sandwich generation can best cope by “planning, planning, and planning some more,” says Eric Gold, behavioral economist at Fidelity Investments.
 “Kids and aging parents come with a lot of ambiguity, which can cause paralysis,” he says.
 “Rather than becoming overwhelmed and doing nothing, ramp up your planning and save more for uncertainties despite the ambiguity.”

 If you have two sets of dependents leaning on your financial house, it is important to make sure it’s sturdy.
-“Fund your emergency cash reserves, avoid or pay down debt, and, above all, do all you can to make your own retirement saving a top priority,” says Ann Dowd, CFP® a vice president at Fidelity Investments.
+“Fund your emergency cash reserves, avoid or pay down debt, and, above all, do all you can to make your own retirement saving a top priority,” says Ann Dowd, CFP®, a vice president at Fidelity Investments.
 “Though emotions can sway you to support loved ones first, they’re not responsible for your retirement security—that’s your job.”

-Here are some strategies to strengthen your sandwich generation finances.
+Here are some strategies to strengthen your sandwich-generation finances.

-Even though it can be challenging to talk to your parents and kids about financial realities, it may be best to do so early on.
+Even though it can be challenging to talk with your parents and kids about financial realities, it may be best to do so early on.
 If you wait until a financial or medical crisis forces you to action, you may not have the time or flexibility you would have if you had planned for it.

 In terms of income, find out about reliable sources of income such as pensions, Social Security benefits, or an annuity income, if they have any.
 Just as you’ll do for yourself someday in retirement, help them match their essential expenses to steady sources of income.